-Five children had six findings of physical harm in residential placements.
-Harm was caused by staff during restraint procedures and some harm was from other children.
+Four children had four findings of physical harm in residential placements, most of which was caused by other young people within placement.

-The majority of physical harm (34/58) was caused by caregivers and parents as caregivers.
-Harm was caused in response to frustration or stress often related to the child's behaviour and was adopted as an inappropriate disciplinary measure.
+The majority of physical harm (43/66) was caused by caregivers and parents as caregivers.6 The majority of incidents were related to inappropriate discipline of children and some were of a serious nature.